Ride the Skies

 Ride the Skies is the second studio album by noise rock band Lightning Bolt.

-The second track, "Saint Jacques," is named after bassist Dan St. Jacques, a friend of the band and member of the bands Olneyville Sound System, Vincebus Eruptum (former), and Landed, the latter of which both Brian Gibson and Brian Chippendale are former members.
-Scandinavian free jazz power trio The Thing recorded a cover of track #4, "Ride the Sky".
+The second track, "Saint Jacques", is named after bassist Dan St. Jacques, a friend of the band and member of the bands Olneyville Sound System, Vincebus Eruptum (former), and Landed, the latter of which both Brian Gibson and Brian Chippendale are former members.
+Scandinavian free jazz power trio, The Thing, recorded a cover of "Ride the Sky".
 The cover is on their 2006 CD Action Jazz, released on the Norwegian label Smalltown Superjazzz.